gnurtqh/MSP430_modules/README.md

 - View the status of the external modules on the main dashboard.
 - Configure the operational modes of the modules through the settings panel.
 - Simulate module operations by adjusting the configuration and observing the results.
-- Emulate interactions between the modules and external devices to test their behavior.
+- e interactions between the modules and external devices to test their behavior.

 ## Contributing